AASS-Team/aass-project/README.md

 ## Usage

-Run `docker-compose up` in base directory of this project.
+- Run `docker-compose up` in base directory of this project.
+- Visit `http://localhost:8000` in your browser.
+- To stop the server, use `docker-compose down`

 ### Code formatting